- All proposals must include a signed cover sheet.

 __ All program proposals must clearly indicate the links between a prerequisite, or sets of prerequisites, and other required or recommended courses.
 For majors, inclusion of an 8-semester plan helps to address this need.

-__ Please outline how students are to progress in multi-disciplinary programs if there are separate tracks or concentrations and explain how these respective tracks provide equivalent depths of study.
+__ Please outline how students are to progress in programs with separate tracks or concentrations and explain how these respective tracks provide equivalent depths of study.